 Ron Daniel is the Director of Elsevier Labs, an R&D group which concentrates on smart content and on the future of scholarly communications.
 Educated as an electrical engineer, Ron has done extensive work on metadata standards such as the Dublin Core, RDF, and PRISM.
-Before joining Elsevier five years ago, he worked at a startup that was acquired for its automatic classification technology, and consulted on taxonomy and information management issues for nine years.
+Before joining Elsevier in 2010, he worked at a startup that was acquired for its automatic classification technology, and consulted on taxonomy and information management issues for nine years.
 Ron received his Ph.D. in Electrical Engineering from Oklahoma State University, and was a postdoctoral researcher at Cambridge University and at Los Alamos National Laboratory.
-Ron is bemused by the way technology reincarnates itself, specifically in the way that parallel implementations of neural networks for machine vision are currently in vogue, just as they were more than 20 years ago when he was working on them in grad school.
+Ron is bemused by the way technology reincarnates itself, specifically in the way that parallel implementations of neural networks for machine vision are currently in vogue, just as they were 30 years ago when he was working on them in grad school.

 Corey Harper spent nearly 15 years building digital libraries, administering library systems, and managing library metadata.
 He has held metadata librarian positions at both New York University and the University of Oregon where his research focused on linked data, digital repositories, and library discovery.
 His current research interests include natural language processing, machine learning, predictive analytics, and data visualization with applications toward issues around research communications.
 In addition, he is involved in both the Digital Public Library of America (DPLA) and code4lib communities.
 Corey has an MBA from NYU's Stern School of Business and an MSLS from the University of North Carolina.

 Darin McBeath has been an architect with Elsevier and is now a researcher within Labs.
 During his tenure with Labs, he has investigated search, XQuery, NoSQL, Big Data and Cloud Computing.
-His most recent research focuses on Apache Spark.
+His most recent research focuses on Apache Spark and machine learning.
 Darin has participated in both W3C and industry working groups and is the recipient of several patents.
-He has also created open source projects around XQuery and Apache Spark.
+He has also created the open source projects xqDoc, spark-xml-utils, and AnnotationQuery.